 I also recently realized that lentils have more protein than quinoa.
 YAY.
 This only makes me more excited about remembering lentils exist and they’re incredibly tasty.
 My other keen observation to share: they are cheaper than quinoa.
 Everything good, just in time for Fall.

-Simple, hearty and delicious fall soup that will make your home smell amazing on any week night!
+This Vegetable & Chicken Sausage Lentil Soup is a simple, hearty and delicious fall soup that will make your home smell amazing on any weeknight!

 - 2 cups uncooked green whole lentils